apache/doris/docs/en/administrator-guide/dynamic-partition.md

 At present, the functions of dynamically adding partitions and dynamically deleting partitions are realized.

+Dynamic partitioning is only supported for Range partitions.

 ## Noun Interpretation

 * FE: Frontend, the front-end node of Doris.
 Responsible for metadata management and request access.